synthetic data generation for RAG evaluation

 - Create a good prompt for LLM-as-a-judge to achieve automatic ranking at the same level as your own manual way

-- summarization of ingested documents (optional) ^ea0ca7
+- prior summarization of ingested documents (optional) ^ea0ca7

 - consider a separate search summaries tool and use summarized chunks as supplement to raw data